Corsican immigration to Puerto Rico: 19th century Corsica

 Corsica is an island located west of Italy and southeast of mainland France.
 Corsica belonged to the Republic of Genoa (before Genoa became part of Italy) and in 1768 was ceded to France to pay off debt.
 The island's people relied largely on an agricultural economy for survival.

-From the end of the 18th century through the beginning of the 19th century, changes occurred in Europe that would greatly affect the lives of the French and the people of Corsica.
-With the Second Industrial Revolution, many former agricultural workers began to move to the larger cities with hopes of finding better-paying jobs and making better lives.
-A widespread crop failure took place because of long periods of drought and crop diseases (e.g., the Phylloxera epidemic destroyed the Corsican wine industry and much of the French).
-A cholera epidemic had high mortality and there was a general deterioration of economic conditions.
-Many of the farms in Corsica began to fail.
+There were political and economic changes in Europe in the late 18th/early 19th centuries.
+These changes greatly affected the lives of the French and the Corsicans.
+With the Second Industrial Revolution, many agricultural workers moved to the cities in the hope of finding better-paying jobs and making better lives.
+Long periods of drought and crop diseases led to widespread crop failures (e.g. the phylloxera epidemic destroyed the Corsican wine industry and much of the French).
+A cholera epidemic caused many deaths, and there was a general deterioration in economic conditions.
+Many Corsican farms began to fail.

 The resulting widespread political discontent erupted in bitter armed conflict between the people and their governments, particularly in the Revolutions of 1848.
 King Louis-Philippe of France was overthrown in that revolution and a republic was declared with a Provisional Government.
 Three new political groups emerged during that era: they were the liberals, radicals, and the socialists.
 The combination of man-made and natural disasters in Corsica left an acute feeling of hopelessness.
 All this came about at a time when Spain was growing fearful of the possibility of a rebellion in her Caribbean colonies, Puerto Rico and Cuba.